Trait Product Pipeline

-Our Trait Product Pipeline integrates Cibus’ Crop Platforms in Canola, Rice, Soybean, Wheat and Corn with our Trait Platforms for Weeds, Disease, Insects and Agronomy.
+Our Trait Product Pipeline integrates Cibus’ Crop Platforms in Canola, Rice, Soybean, Wheat and Corn with our Trait Platforms for Weeds, Disease, Pests and Agronomy.

 Productivity Trait products are category and crop specific.
 We develop specific traits in specific crops to address specific challenges faced by farmers.
 In each crop, our trait products are focused on the primary challenges of the crop protection industry for each crop.
 In addition, our products are focused on traits that can help reduce fertilizer use and address certain agronomic challenges.

-Our trait product breeding programs are based on building crop specific RTDS technology platforms for each crop.
-Our initial trait products are expected to be in canola, rice and soybean as we have established RTDS Crop Platforms in canola and rice and expect to have successfully developed our RTDS soybean platform by year end 2022.
-We expect our wheat platform to be completed by year end 2023; and our corn platform by 2025.
+Our trait product breeding programs are based on building crop specific RTDS® technology platforms for each crop.
+Our initial trait products are expected to be in canola, rice and soybean as we have established RTDS Crop Platforms in canola and rice and expect to have successfully developed our RTDS soybean and wheat platforms by year end 2023.
+We expect our corn platform to be complete by 2025.

 Our Initial Trait Products

 Canola was the first crop for which we successfully implemented of our RTDS breeding platform.
-Because of this, canola is the first crop for which we have built an integrated family of Crop Protection Traits for a single crop platform.
+Because of this, canola is the first crop for which we have built an integrated family of Productivity Traits for a single crop platform.
 We have our lead trait, Pod Shatter Reduction, as well as two traits in late-stage development for Sclerotinia (white mold disease) resistance and an herbicide tolerance trait.